FiV0/FiV0.github.io/_posts/2019-10-23-anonymous-recursive-function-in-clojure.md

                  (inc (lev (.substring x 1) y)))))) "gaattctaatctc" "caaacaaaaaattt")
 ```
-This makes use of the standard Clojure lambda syntax where you can name lambdas.
+This uses standard Clojure lambda syntax where you can name lambdas.